pmartR/PMart_ShinyApp/README.md

 Either build the container as described in the development section, or pull it from gitlab:
 `docker pull code-registry.emsl.pnl.gov/multiomics-analyses/pmart_standalone:<tag>`

-Then run the docker container:  `docker run -p 8300:8300 code-registry.emsl.pnl.gov/multiomics-analyses/pmart_standalone:<tag>`
+Then run the docker container:  `docker run -v /absolute/path/to/cfg/minio_config.yml:/srv/shiny-server/cfg/minio_config.yml -p 8300:8300 code-registry.emsl.pnl.gov/multiomics-analyses/pmart_standalone:<tag>`
 ... and navigate to https://127.0.0.1:8300

 ***